Kdotseth7/bank-system-api/README.md

 Welcome to the Bank System API Documentation.
 Developed using Express.js, Node.js, and Knex.js, this API provides a powerful platform for managing bank operations including account creation, transactions, and inquiries.

+Its been deployed using AWS EC2 Instance and used AWS RDS instance as its Database.
+I have also developed a Jenkins Pipeline that Builds, Deploys and Runs tests for this backend server.

 ## Technologies Used

 - **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.